DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 Field | Type | Description
 ------|------|------------
-type | 'groupRow' | An string value that identifies group row value | any | The current group key value
+type | 'groupRow' | A string value that identifies the group row value | any | The current group key value

 ## Plugin Developer Reference